microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md

 }
 ```
 4. Publish the CDMUtil_AzureFunctions Project as Azure function
-    a.
-Right-click on the project CDMUtil_AzureFunctions from Solution Explorer and select "Publish".
+    1. Right-click on the project CDMUtil_AzureFunctions from Solution Explorer and select "Publish".
-    b.
-Select Azure as Target and selct Azure Function Apps ( Windows)
+    2. Select Azure as Target and selct Azure Function Apps ( Windows)
-    c.
-Click Create new Azure Function App and select subscription and resource group to create Azure function app
+    3. Click Create new Azure Function App and select subscription and resource group to create Azure function app
-    d.
-Click on Manage Azure App Service and copy all local configurations to remote
+    4. Click on Manage Azure App Service and copy all local configurations to remote
-    e.
-Click Publish
+    5. Click Publish

     ![Publish Azure Function](/Analytics/Publish.PNG)
 5. Open Azure Portal and locate Azure Function App created.